Legal Entity Identifier

 When Trading in Financial Instruments (LEI)

-As of and including 3 January 2018, all legal entities that intend to trade in financial instruments, admitted for trade on a regulated trading venue must obtain a Legal Entity Identifier (LEI).
+As of and including 1st of September 2021, all legal entities that intend to trade in financial instruments, admitted for trade on a regulated trading venue must obtain a Legal Entity Identifier (LEI).
 A regulated trading venue refers to a regulated market, multilateral trading facility (MTF) and organised trading facility (OTF).

 Please note that customers seeking to only trade with funds from Íslandssjóðir (e.
 Iceland Funds Ltd.) are not required to obtain an LEI.
 The LEI is necessary for trading in other financial instruments, for example shares and bonds registered on Nasdaq Iceland.